-Scott J. Leischow, Ph.D. joined Arizona State University in June, 2017, and is a Professor and Director, Translational Science.
+Scott J. Leischow, Ph.D. joined Arizona State University in June, 2017, and is a Professor and Director of Clinical and Translational Science.
 Prior to that, Dr. Leischow was at the Mayo Clinic Arizona from 2012-2017, where he led the Research on Health Equity and Community Health (REACH) Program at Mayo Clinic Arizona, and co-led Cancer Prevention and Control within the Mayo Clinic Cancer Center.
-He was formerly an Associate Director at University of Arizona Cancer Center and also served as Senior Advisor for Tobacco Policy in the US Department of Health and Human Services and Chief of the Tobacco Control Research Branch at the National Cancer Institute of NIH.
+He was formerly an Associate Director at University of Arizona Cancer Center and also served as Chief of the Tobacco Control Research Branch at the National Cancer Institute within NIH and Senior Advisor for Tobacco Policy in the Office of the Secretary of the US Department of Health and Human Services.
 Dr. Leischow completed his doctorate in Health Education from the University of Maryland, and a postdoctoral fellowship in Behavioral Pharmacology from Johns Hopkins University.
 Dr. Leischow has received several awards, including the NIH Director’s Award.

-Most of Dr. Leischow’s work is translational in nature, and dedicated to moving research into practice and policy.
+Most of the work implemented by Dr. Leischow is translational in nature, and dedicated to moving research into practice and policy.
 His research and publications focus on pharmacologic and behavioral treatments for tobacco dependence, tobacco regulatory science, and systems and network approaches to population health.
-Dr. Leischow developed an early interest in telephone-based counseling as a volunteer in high school at the Racine Underground Safe House (RUSH).
-After joining the University of Arizona as a faculty member he created and implemented the Arizona Smokers Helpline, and he played a leadership role on the development and implementation of the national smoking cessation quitline network, national smoking cessation website (smokefree.gov) and the national tollfree quitline number (1-800-QUITNOW).
+Dr. Leischow developed an early interest in telephone-based counseling as a volunteer and employee at the Racine Underground Safe House (RUSH).
+After joining the University of Arizona as a faculty member, his interest in providing telecounseling contributed to his decision to create and implement the Arizona Smokers Helpline, the third state quitline in the U.S. While in government, Dr. Leischow also played a leadership role on the development and implementation of the national smoking cessation quitline network, national smoking cessation website (smokefree.gov), national tollfree quitline number (1-800-QUITNOW), and an initiative to prohibit smoking on all Department of Health and Human Services campuses (TobaccFree HHS).
 Dr. Leischow is past President of the Society for Research on Nicotine and Tobacco (SRNT), and is Editor-in-Chief of the journal Tobacco Regulatory Science.

 Tobacco treatment, social networks, social media, nicotine behavioral pharmacology, adherence, dissemination science, systems thinking, population health, public health